Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Membership of other supervisory boards/regulatory committees:

-Continental AG, Hanover2)
+Continental AG, Hanover, Germany2)

-Valmet Automotive Inc., Uusikaupunki, Finland (since 1 October 2022)
+Valmet Automotive Inc., Uusikaupunki, Finland (until 31 May 2023)

 JULI Motorenwerk CZ s.r.o., Moravany, Czechia1)